-As of March 1, 2019, the Commission employed 1,909 persons, consisting of 471 management employees, 1,372 full-time union members, and 66 supplemental union employees.
-Seventy percent (70%) of all employees are engaged in maintenance operations and fare collection.
-There are 757 field personnel located across 23 facilities, which is comprised of employees in the maintenance and facilities operations departments.
-As a result, the Commission currently employs 641, or 25.14%, fewer employees than it did at the peak employment year of 2002.
+As of June 1, 2020, the Pennsylvania Turnpike Commission employed a total of 1,880 persons, consisting of 473 management employees, 1,344 full-time union employees and 63 supplemental union employees.
+Seventy percent (69.6%) of all employees are engaged in maintenance operations and fare collection.
+There are 754 field personnel located across 23 facilities, which is comprised of employees in the maintenance and facilities operations departments.
+The Commission currently employs 670, or 26.3% fewer employees than it did at the peak employment year of 2002.
+As noted previously, on June 2, 2020 the Commissioners voted unanimously to approve a measure that will lay off approximately 500 employees, primarily fare collection-related employees, effective June 18, 2020.
+The Commission will continue permanent AET-In Place operations in response to the COVID Pandemic.